-Welcome to the HPV Cancer Resources Website!
+Welcome to the HPV Cancer Resources website!

+My name is Stewart Lyman, and I created and administer this website.
 Why did I do this?
 I had five specific goals in mind:

 1) To spread awareness about HPV, a virus that causes six different types of cancer in people.

 2) To educate parents about, and advocate for, the safe and effective HPV vaccine, which can prevent infection with the virus and thereby block the development of these cancers.

 3) To refute misinformation about the safety and efficacy of the HPV (and other) vaccines by anti-vaccine groups that is, unfortunately, widespread on the Internet.

 4) To share an organized collection of resources specifically curated for HPV cancer patients and their family members.

 5) To provide basic information for all new cancer patients about the different types of scans and cancer treatments, how tumors are staged, how clinical trials work (and how to find one), and much more.

 There’s a lot of information available online about HPV-caused cancers, but not all of it’s correct, and tracking it down isn’t easy.
 I found this out when I was diagnosed with an HPV-caused malignant tonsil tumor in 2016.
 After recovering from my treatment, I began to assemble the resources to make finding info about these cancers much easier for others.
 I’ve spent most of my professional career doing cancer research, so I know my way around the science.
 This background, coupled with the fact that I’ve been an HPV cancer patient, facilitated my compiling of this info.
 As an HPV-cancer survivor, I especially want others to avoid going through what I, and tens of thousands of HPV-cancer patients, had to endure.
 That’s why I’m an advocate for the HPV vaccine, a safe and effective way to prevent infection with this cancer causing virus.
 If you learn nothing else from the resources on this website, please remember this: